rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 Overall, Unicycler and SPAdes perform similarly when assembling the Illumina reads – not surprising, since Unicycler uses SPAdes to assemble Illumina reads.
 Unicycler achieves slightly better values because it uses a wider k-mer range than SPAdes does by default.
 Experimenting with larger values for SPAdes' `-k` option would probably give results close to Unicycler's.

-Both Unicycler and SPAdes had no measurable error rate.
-These means that their assemblies are in complete agreement with ABySS and Velvet for the non-repetitive sequences assessed.
-This strong agreement between different assemblers supports our assumption that Illumina-only assemblies have essentially perfect base-level accuracy (at least for non-repetitive sequence).
+Both Unicycler and SPAdes had extremely low error rates.
+These means that their assemblies are in very good agreement with ABySS and Velvet for the non-repetitive sequences assessed.
+This agreement between different assemblers supports our assumption that Illumina-only assemblies have near-perfect base-level accuracy (at least for non-repetitive sequence).

 The SPAdes mean contig count is greatly inflated by sample INF163 which has some low-depth contamination.
 The SPAdes assembly has many contigs from this contamination, but they are filtered out in the Unicycler assembly.
 Excluding that sample, the mean contig count for SPAdes is 213.7, much closer to Unicycler's value.